Symphony No. 4 (Mahler): Composition

 Gustav Mahler's Fourth Symphony is the last of the composer's three Wunderhorn symphonies (the others being his Second and Third Symphonies).
 These works incorporated themes originating in Mahler's Des Knaben Wunderhorn (The Boy's Magic Horn), a song cycle setting poems from the folk poetry collection of the same name.
 The core of the Fourth Symphony is an earlier song, "Das himmlische Leben" ("The Heavenly Life"), set to text from Des Knaben Wunderhorn but not included in Mahler's song cycle.
 Mahler considered the song both the inspiration and goal of the Fourth Symphony, calling it the "tapering spire of the edifice."
 Fragments of it are heard in the first three movements before it is sung in its entirety by a solo soprano in the fourth movement.

 Mahler completed "Das himmlische Leben" in 1892, as part of a collection of five Humoresken (Humoresques) for voice and orchestra.
 He adapted the text of "Das himmlische Leben" from the original Bavarian folk song "Der Himmel hängt voll Geigen" ("Heaven is Hung with Violins" or "The World through Rose-colored Glasses") in Des Knaben Wunderhorn.
 The poem describes scenes and characters from a child's vision of heaven.
 In 1895, Mahler considered using the song as the sixth and final movement of his Third Symphony.
 While remnants of "Das himmlische Leben" can be found in the Third Symphony's first, fourth, and fifth movements—including a quotation of the song in the fifth movement's "Es sungen drei Engel" ("Three Angels were Singing")—Mahler eventually decided to withdraw the song from the work.
 He instead opted to use the song as the finale of a new symphony, his Fourth.
-Consequently, there are particularly strong thematic and programmatic connections between the Third and the Fourth through "Das himmlische Leben", though the composer also realized that the Fourth was closely related to his First and Second Symphonies as well.
-Natalie Bauer-Lechner describes the Fourth Symphony as the conclusion to the "perfectly self-contained tetralogy" of Mahler's first four symphonies: the First depicts heroic suffering and triumph; the Second explores death and resurrection; the Third contemplates existence and God; and the Fourth, as an extension of the Third's ideas, explores life in heaven.
+Consequently, there are particularly strong thematic and programmatic connections between the Third and the Fourth through "Das himmlische Leben", though the composer also realized that the Fourth was closely related to his First and Second Symphonies.
+In conversation with Natalie Bauer-Lechner in the summer of 1900, Mahler described the Fourth Symphony as the conclusion to the "perfectly self-contained tetralogy" of his first four symphonies: she later expanded on this to suggest that the First depicts heroic suffering and triumph; the Second explores death and resurrection; the Third contemplates existence and God; and the Fourth, as an extension of the Third's ideas, explores life in heaven.